 The remainder of the international schools are all fairly close to central Palma, with the majority on the southwestern edge of the city or further along the coast towards Magaluf.
-There are just two schools in the diagonally opposite direction, going towards Inca - the Academy International School and the Montessori School of Mallorca, the first teaching students up to the age of 16 and IGCSEs and the latter only up to 12.
-Also, towards the north, close to the university and only teaching up to 16 are the Escola Global Mallorca and Green Valley International School, intending to expand upwards and a candidate for the International Baccalaureate Diploma Programme.
+There are just two schools in the direction of Inca, which is diagonally opposite - the Academy International School and the Montessori School of Mallorca, the first teaching students up to the age of 16 and offering IGCSEs and the latter only teaching up to the age of 12.
+Also, towards the north, close to the university and stopping at 16 are the Escola Global Mallorca and Green Valley International School.
+The latter is intending to expand upwards and is a candidate for the International Baccalaureate Diploma Programme.

 Fractionally further away from the centre is Baleares International College, whilst King Richard III College and Agora Portals International School (the only school offering the International Baccalaureate Diploma) are the closest to Magaluf, of the more popular international schools.

 For more information on these schools, please go to each school’s individual entry on the GSGI database or The GSGI article 'Best schools in Mallorca considered by expats'